-The Wild, Tragically Short Life of Anna Nicole Smith
+Inside the Weird, Wild and Tragically Short Life of Anna Nicole Smith - E!
+Online

 "I found her in San Antonio.
 I was shooting GUESS Kids and she came with her son Daniel," he said.
 "I said, 'Who are you?'
 She said she was a waitress at Red Lobster.
 Everything I asked her she called me 'sir.'
 She had never done pictures before.
 I had the kids' photographer shoot her on the spot.
 I took her to New York and got her an agent and changed her name.
 To me, she was Anna, but Anna Smith did not sound right so we did Anna Nicole Smith."

-Smith succeeded Claudia Schifferas the face of the brand, promoting a refreshingly real (although still unreal) body type among the grunge-era waifs so in fashion at the time.
+Smith succeeded Claudia Schiffer as the face of the brand, promoting a refreshingly real (although still unreal) body type among the grunge-era waifs so in fashion at the time.

-"I think a lot of women can relate to my size," Smith agreed on Live in 1993.
+"I think a lot of women can relate to my size," Smith—who started calling herself Anna Nicole when shooting her first Guess campaign—agreed on Live in 1993.

 She had also just kicked off her acting career with one line in The Hudsucker Proxy—and she had reunited with her biological father for the first time since her parents' divorce in 1969, enlisting a service called Birth Parents to track him down, which they did in about a week.
 Using her maiden name and not revealing who she was, Smith flew him out to L.A.
 "He goes, 'oh my god, I've looked at you,'" she recalled, laughing and also wincing a bit in embarrassment.
 "In the Playboy," she clarified to a speechless Regis and Kathie Lee.

-"She was living the dream," Larry Birkhead, Anna Nicole's former boyfriend and father of her daughter, Dannielynn Birkhead, reminisced to ABC News earlier this year.
+"She was living the dream," Larry Birkhead, Anna Nicole's former boyfriend and father of her daughter, Dannielynn Birkhead, reminisced to ABC News in 2017.
 "Here she is, a little girl from Texas, went from working in a chicken shack to making movies with big stars in Hollywood."

 Smith's star was indeed on the rise.
 But it was barely a year later when her Cinderella story took an irrevocable turn for the weird.